Sie sind hier: Startseite Student Projects

 Mitigating Extrapolation Error In Offline Inverse Reinforcement Learning

-Description: Offline Inverse Reinforcement Learning aims to learn a reward function and its corresponding policy from previously collected expert demonstrations.
+Description : Offline Inverse Reinforcement Learning aims to learn a reward function and its corresponding policy from previously collected expert demonstrations.
 Offline (Deep) RL algorithms use neural networks to approximate the true value functions (Q(s,a) or V(s)) and hence are prone to extrapolation error when estimating the value of out-of-distribution states (states that are not seen in the demonstrations).
-To combat this two common groups of strategies are employed within the offline RL literature: 1) Restrict the policy to stay close to the demonstrations 2) Restrict the value function to have lower values for out-of-distribution states.
+To combat these two common groups of strategies are employed within the offline RL literature: 1) Restrict the policy to stay close to the demonstrations 2) Restrict the value function to have lower values for out-of-distribution states.
 In the Inverse Reinforcement setting, we have control over the reward function.
 In this project, we would like to investigate possible modifications to the reward function such that the derived Value functions and Policies behave well for out-of-distribution states.
 This can be done by applying the offline RL techniques, used for restricting the policy or value function, to the reward function, as well as developing novel methods to achieve this goal.

-Contact: Erfan Azad
+Contact : Erfan Azad

 Context-aware Reinforcement Learning using Time-series Transformer